MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_PCF.md

 ### Task 1.2: Setup code component project

-1. Start the developer command prompt tool
+1. Start the developer command prompt tool.

    - Launch the **Developer Command Prompt** from the start menu.